RLB2310/blog/content/posts/Note taking with Silverbullet.md

 # Obsidian

 Obsidian is a closed-source markdown note application, available on all platforms.
 It seemed perfect.
-However the syncing of notes was a paid feature, and although using external applications such as [Syncthing]() or [Nextcloud]().
-Both had their own issues however.
-Syncthing was extremely bad at file versioning, to the point where I would spent more time finding the correct version then actually writing notes.
+However the syncing of notes was a paid feature, and although using external applications such as [Syncthing]() or [Nextcloud]() was available, both had their own issues however.
+Syncthing was extremely inconsistent at file versioning, to the point where I would spent more time finding the correct version then actually writing notes.
 Nextcloud was really volatile, breaking at least once a week and forcing me to recreate the whole Docker container again.

 # The final solution